Chiang Mai Coffee Shop Culture

 Along with getting a great cup of coffee, Thais are looking for a great atmosphere to enjoy that coffee.
 No better example of that is the Artisan.
 The Artisan is littered with antiques that the owner uses to create a ship-like motif.
 Nothing is uniform in their eclectic array of seating and their lighting creates a warm and friendly atmosphere.
 Overstand Coffee also draws people to a small quiet soi in the Old City and peppers the café with local artist exhibitions.
 Art Roastery is another example of Chiang Mai’s search for the perfect atmosphere.
 But here, the Art Roastery is trying to create a natural setting, which isn’t always easy in noisy Chiang Mai.
 Located off Huey Kaew Road, you would not know the café was there from the road.
 The cafe has two buildings sitting atop of a lake and seems a world away from the busy street.
 Coffee Man sits on a lake in the back of CMU where you can still hear birds in the city.
 However, today you are more likely to meet a Chinese tourist there than a Thai student.
 Libaristo must also be given a mention, not only for great coffee, but for its surreal surroundings featuring a lawn full of large dancing cats.

 Finally, as customers have developed a taste for premium brewed coffee, many of the stores have started to offer a wide selection of high-end gear, so you too, can be a barista.
-Along with the previously mentioned Roots, Boncafe, located on Chang Khlan Road, has a good selection of coffee and expresso makers.
+Along with the previously mentioned Roots, Boncafe, located on Chang Khlan Road, has a good selection of coffee and espresso makers.
 If you can’t find what you’re looking for at Hillkoff, then you’re not going to find it Chiang Mai.
 They also have a very good selection of coffee beans for sale.
-Finally, Pacamara, smack in the middle of the Old City, not only has a great selection of equipment, but what some consider the best expresso in town and their own gelato.
+Finally, Pacamara, smack in the middle of the Old City, not only has a great selection of equipment, but what some consider the best espresso in town and their own gelato.

 The biggest change to café culture in Chiang Mai is that it is impossible to name all the great cafés in Chiang Mai.
 Wherever you are in Chiang Mai, you will be able to get a pretty good cup of coffee.